 Meanwhile in a more recent trial, Chinese researchers flew 38 participants from Beijing (50m) to Lhasa (4300m) and measured their LLS for the five consecutive days (2).
 On the day after arrival, 10/19 (53%) in the placebo group had AMS (LLS>3) compared to just 5/19 (26%) who received intravenous iron.
 Although an obvious numerical difference can be seen this did not reach statistical significance (P>0.05).

 Dare I say it, these two small trials may provide the first clues that an iron supplement may help prevent AMS at high altitude.
 With further research it may be possible to identify the dose, duration and formula of a more practical oral preparation that could offer similar benefits.
-In addition, this research might be the first step in highlighting a potential risk factor for AMS.
+This might also be the first step in highlighting a potential risk factor for AMS.
 What if iron deficiency proved to be a risk factor for AMS?
 A simple blood test could be performed, an oral iron supplement prescribed and the risk of AMS reduced!
 But before we get ahead of ourselves, is there anyone out there who's willing to do the science?
 What about conducting a study that takes blood samples from a large population of lowland residents and records their AMS scores following an ascent to high altitude?
 If a close link could be found, the next step would be to treat those with iron deficiency and see if their LLS was lower than a well matched group receiving a placebo.
 Of course, there's a much wider set of implications.
 Could iron deficiency be linked to a higher mortality and morbidity in hypoxic patients on our wards?
 Could supplemental iron make a difference?

 STDZ asked Dr Annabel Nickol, Consultant Respiratory Physician and one of the authors on the Cerro de Pasco study to bring us up to speed...